-The boat dock, boat lift, utility conduits, and gangway will be adaptable to higher water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but they may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of the facilities.
-The pilings and existing bank protection are fixed and therefore more vulnerable to sea level rise and more frequent flood events.
-These structures may need additional fortification or repair and maintenance to ensure they do not become dislodged or degraded, as they could pose risks to public safety and navigation.
+The floating dock and ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but they may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement.
+The fixed features, including the dock pilings, may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+For example, the pilings are potentially at a sufficient height to withstand projected changes in water levels, but additional fortification may be needed, especially if pilings anchor the electric utility outlets; damage to these pilings could lead to a public safety hazard.